jph6366/Meta-Spark-Shaders/README.md

 # Description
 This a public repository of some of the shaders that I converted from ShaderToy.com into SparkSL (GLSL 1.0 superset) for fun,
 - ShaderToy is quadtree random sampling
 - OSCL2 is an oscilloscope effect, For the texture coordinates, there are two kind of texture coordinates.
 One is normalized texture coordinates, which is in the range [0, 1].
 The other is texel space, which is in the range [0, size), where size is the size of the texture.
 For texelFetch(), the texel space is used.
-I could never actually get this one to work, for some reason I could run the texelFetch on the phone BUT it worked on my laptop...
+I could never actually get this one to work.
+I could'nt run the texelFetch on the phone BUT it worked on my laptop.
+Probably would work on a Android, was unsure of how to debug
 - CRT-Shader provides a noticeable scanline effect and appears blurry

 see the shaderCodeAsset.sca for the Shader Language